A savings account can be a great tool to teach your child about money.

 The Capital One Kids Savings Account offers a fee-free experience to help kids start off their banking journey right.
 The account has no account minimum and you’ll enjoy a 0.5 percent APY on any balance held in the account.
 That means that your child can start to understand how interest earned on his savings can boost his account balance no matter how much or how little money he holds in his account.

-Beyond a relatively high APY, the banking app offered through this account is very helpful.
+Beyond a relatively competitive APY, the banking app offered through this account is very helpful.
 Your child will be able to log into the app at any time to check his balance.
 But your kid will need your help to transfer funds out of the account.

 PNC’s ‘S’ is for Savings

-The ‘S’ is for Savings account offered by PNC is geared to help younger children learn about money and the banking process.
+The ‘S’ is for Savings account offered by PNC is designed to help younger children learn about money and the banking process.
 The standout feature of this account is the online financial education tools that come with it.
 You’ll find a robust collection of learning tools that feature your child’s favorite Sesame Street characters.

 In order to open the account, however, your child will need to deposit at least $25.
 Although there is a $5 monthly service fee, it can be waived if the account holder is younger than 18, has an average monthly balance of $300, or has a monthly auto savings transfer of at least $25 from a PNC checking account.
 The APY of this account is very low, at only 0.01 percent.
 But the educational tools offered might be worth the tradeoff of higher APYs available at other banks.